ASendellPrice/Myzomela_pipeline/Myzomela_step_by_step.md

 **Indexing** a genome is analogous to indexing a book.
 If you want to know on which page a certain word appears or a chapter begins, it is much more efficient/faster to look it up in a pre-built index than going through every page of the book until you found it.
 Same goes for alignments.
 Indices allow the aligner (Bowtie2) to narrow down the potential origin of a query sequence within the genome, saving both time and memory.

 Create genome index using samtools:
+This will produce two files with suffixes ".fai" and ".gzi"
 ```
 module load samtools
 samtools faidx Ref_Genome/GCA_008360975.1_HeHo_1.0_genomic.fna.gz